siyuduan2023/DictionaryApp/README.md

-I use [Dictionary API](https://dictionaryapi.dev/) to create a dictionary APP.
+# I use [Dictionary API](https://dictionaryapi.dev/) to create a dictionary APP.
-Input a word and click search button.
-Outcome include: the word, part of speech (pos), pronunciations (sound), and meaning.
+# Input a word and click the search button.
+The outcome include: the word, part of speech (pos), pronunciations (sound), and meaning.